 (2) Novel Carbon Surfaces

 Carbon-fiber microelectrodes are common electrode materials for FSCV detection.
-Investigations into novel carbon materials and new carbon-fiber topology and functionalized surfaces are primarly focused on dopamine detection.
-Our lab is interested in investigating and designing novel carbon-fiber microstructures and functionalization to improve a variety of important neurochemical analytes.
+Our lab is interested in investigating and designing novel carbon materials and developing new carbon-fiber microstructures and functionalizations to improve electrochemical detection of a variety of important neurochemical analytes.
 We focus on the fundamental interactions at the electrode-analyte interface to drive carbon surface design.
+Projects in this area are focused on fundamental electrochemistry, materials science, electrode surface characterization, and computational simulations of analyte-electrode interactions.

 Microfluidics allows precise control over small volumes with exquisite spatial resolution.
 The brain is a complicated organ of the central nervous system, composed of several sub-regions ranging from a few microns to several hundred microns in size.
 Likewise, the central organ of the immune system (the lymph node) is fairly heterogeneous.
-The ability to better replicate complicated in vivo signaling but with precise control within and between the brain and the immune system would provide a detailed understanding of both health and disease.
-Our lab focuses on building microfluidic platforms to more precisely study the effects of stroke and neural communication between the brain and immune system.
+The ability to better replicate complicated in vivo signaling but with precise control within and between organs along the gut-brain-immune axis would significantly advance our understanding of a host of inflammatory and neurodegenerative diseases.
+Our lab focuses on designing microengineered platforms to more precisely study the effects of stroke and neural communication between the brain and immune system.